Hubert Gough: 26 March

 Gough was not invited to the Army Commanders' meeting 11 am on 26 March, at which Haig told Plumer, Horne and Byng that Amiens was to be held "at all costs" until the French were in a position to give more support.

-Brigadier-General Sandilands later recorded that, returning from leave, in the chaos he was unable to locate his brigade (104th Brigade, part of 35th Division), or even find out which corps it was currently part of.
+Brigadier-General James Walter Sandilands later recorded that, returning from leave, in the chaos he was unable to locate his brigade (104th Brigade, part of 35th Division), or even find out which corps it was currently part of.
 Making his way to Fifth Army Headquarters on 26 March by asking a lift from a man who knew him by sight, he found Gough having his teeth examined, but decided "discretion was the better part of valour" and beat a hasty retreat from the room.
-At about 11am a car drew up containing Milner and Wilson, now CIGS, who asked whether it was safe to drive into Amiens.
+At about 11am a car drew up containing Alfred Milner (Secretary of State for War) and Wilson, now CIGS, who asked whether it was safe to drive into Amiens.
 Sandilands pointed out that Gough was in the building, assuming that they would wish to speak to him, but Wilson replied "Oh he is here is he?
 Well good morning" and drove off.
 Sandilands thought "that's the end of Gough".
-He later realised that they had been on their way to the Doullens Conference at which Foch was appointed generalissimo.
+He later realised that they had been on their way to the Doullens Conference at which Ferdinand Foch was appointed generalissimo.

 At the Doullens Conference that afternoon Wilson suggested to Haig that Rawlinson and his staff, currently at Versailles, could replace Gough (in the Official History Edmonds openly blamed Wilson for Gough's dismissal, so that he could remove Rawlinson, "a strong man" from Versailles).
-Petain (who, according to Haig had "a terrible look.
+Pétain (who, according to Haig had "a terrible look.
 He had the appearance of a commander who had lost his nerve") said of Gough's Fifth Army "Alas it no longer really exists ...
 From the first they have refused to engage the enemy ... they have run like the Italians at Caporetto".
 This was an exaggeration, and angered even the Francophile Henry Wilson.
-Petain told the meeting that 24 French divisions (at another meeting at Compiegne the previous day he had given the figure as 15 divisions) were en route to prevent a German breakthrough to Amiens.
+Pétain told the meeting that 24 French divisions (at another meeting at Compiegne the previous day he had given the figure as 15 divisions) were en route to prevent a German breakthrough to Amiens.